FrontEndFoxes/curriculum/workshop/minis/mini7.md

 </ul>
 ```

-You should see the rules listed, lets do the same for the Score section.
+You should see the rules listed.
+Let's do the same for the Score section.
+Add this `<section>` block after the closing `</section>` tag that lists the instructions:

 ```html
 <section>